Faysal449/Distributed-AI-HIL-Simulation/README.md

 Detection Results / Feedback

 Communication Process:
-The system uses TCP socket communication between the PC and the Jetson Nano.
+The system uses  both TCP/UDP socket communication between the PC and the Jetson Nano.
 Frame Transmission
 CARLA generates camera frames.
 The PC sender script converts the frame into a NumPy image.
 The image is compressed using JPEG encoding.
-The frame is transmitted via TCP socket to the Jetson Nano.
+The frame is transmitted via TCP/UDP socket to the Jetson Nano.

 Packet structure:
 | Frame ID | Timestamp | Image Size | JPEG Image Data |

 Frame Processing on Jetson:
 The Jetson Nano performs the following steps:
-Receive image frame via TCP
+Receive image frame via TCP/UDP
 Decode JPEG image
 Convert image to CUDA memory
 Run object detection